Finding avocado work

 Experience is not always necessary (except in those instances where you need a certain type of license or ticket to operate machinery).
 Most job ads will tell you what sort of tasks you will be performing, and what skills are preferable.

 Growers and packshed operators will provide on-site training for the work being undertaken, and you will also be taken through a workplace health and safety induction, and be informed about the orchard’s COVIDsafe plan.
 Please abide by all of the requirements of the COVIDsafe plan.
-Avocado orchards and packsheds are in rural and regional areas, and we all take the safety of those in the industry, our families and our communities very seriously.
+Avocado orchards and packsheds are in rural and regional areas, and we all take the safety of those in the industry, staff members, our families and our communities very seriously.

 How hard is seasonal work?